-Dr. Gray trained at the United States Marine Corp, Marine Recruiting Depot in San Diego, CA, where she did her preceptorship and residency with the Sexual Assault Prevention and Response Department and Naval Branch Medical.
+Dr. Gray trained for behavioral healthcare consultation at the United States Marine Corp, Marine Recruiting Depot in San Diego, CA, where she did her preceptorship and residency with the Sexual Assault Prevention and Response Department and Naval Branch Medical.
 During her residency, Dr. Gray conducted a retrospective study on patient wait times for Marines who were victims of sexual assault or rape.
 She conducted a process and quality improvement and assurance project, resulting in improvements to the departments’, providers’ and patients’ overall satisfaction quotient, as well as reduced patient wait times.
-As cited by the U.S. News & World Report, Arizona State University ranked #1 in the nation in Innovation, and ranked #17th and #21st in the Nation for the College of Health Solutions.

 Dr. Gray is specialized in: Public and community health, American Indian health policy, behavior processes, domestic violence, resilience, violence-conflict and human rights, gender violence, women’s studies, forensic and correctional psychology, law enforcement administration, situational crime prevention, human/sex trafficking, trauma-informed care, integrated care, patient-centered behavioral health, patient-centered medical homes, quality improvement and assurances and lean six sigma (project & program management).

 Dr. Anchal Goyal, BDS.
-Dr. Anchal Goyal is a graduate student attending Liberty University’s School of Health Sciences, earning her Master’s degree in the field of Public Health.
+Dr. Anchal Goyal is a former Content Creator and Author for Gray’s Trauma-Informed Care Services Corp.
+During her time with the organization, she was a graduate student attending Liberty University’s School of Health Sciences, earning her Master’s degree in the field of Public Health.
 Her educational concentrations are program planning and evaluation in health education, principles of community health education, advocacy strategies for health communication, and organizational ethics.
 While finishing her degree, she also earned her graduate certificate in Health Promotion.
 Dr. Goyal is also a dentist.
 She attended her undergraduate studies at PGIMS University, in India, where she earned a Bachelor’s of Dental Surgery with an emphasis in oral health care.

 During her working years, Dr. Goyal has done services for non-profit organizations aimed at community-level oral health prevention.
 She provided clinical services and health education to improve and maintain the oral health of patients.
 She has also conducted various oral health camps at different schools and villages in order to spread oral health awareness and education to the public.
 The Indian Dental Association awarded her with a Certificate of Appreciation for outstanding work in the field.

 Dr. Goyal began her journey to become a public health researcher and health program officer three years ago.
 She loves working with communities to improve their health and emphasized prevention and primary care more than tertiary care.
 Dr. Goyal is currently in her practicum with our organization and was onboard on December 6th, 2021, as a Research/Content Author and Intern.
 Dr. Goyal also has an internship with Broadstreet working on a COVID-19 Data Project.
 She works for Broadstreet as an Emergency Data Relief Intern.
-We are glad to have Dr. Goyal on our team.
+We were glad to have Dr. Goyal on our team.
+She may write for the organization from time to time.

 Rebecca A. Ax, SARC, CVA: Rebecca A. Ax is a graduate of California State University, San Bernardino, earning her Bachelor’s degree in the field of Psychology.
 Her educational concentrations were, the psychology of women, domestic violence and sexual assault prevention.
 While finishing her degree, she also earned her undergraduate certificate in Women’s Studies.